Microsoft's new commercial partner director Matt Bostwick is excited about the company's data center growth plans in New Zealand.

 Bostwick says he is driven to unite people through the power of a strong vision.

-He says the data centre will enable people to develop solutions locally, drive digital transformation, and contribute to our economic rebuild.
+He says the data center will enable people to develop solutions locally, drive digital transformation, and contribute to our economic rebuild.

 Bostwick has previously worked in sectors such as public affairs, local government, telco, software start-ups, and most recently enterprise sales at Microsoft.